isf63/lxqt-pacstall/README.md

 - Build and install only individual packages: e.g. `./install.sh lximage-qt-git qps-git`, `./install.sh lxqt-admin-git`

-  Note: Installing individual packages may fail as the packages depend on each other.
+  Note: Installing individual packages may fail as the packages depend on one another.
 See the build order here: https://github.com/lxqt/lxqt/wiki/Building-from-source#compiling

 - Update all installed packages to the most recent commits: `./update.sh`

-- Remove leftover and unneeded make dependencies: `apt autopurge`
+- `apt autopurge` to remove leftover, unneeded make dependencies

 #### TODO
 - Re-add PyQt6 bindings to qtermwidget